In Print and Forthcoming

 Circulating and Under Review

-Exporting the Tools of Dictatorship: The Politics of China's Technology Transfers to Africa (with Erin Baggott Carter).
+Exporting the Tools of Dictatorship: The Politics of China's Technology Transfers (with Erin Baggott Carter).

 The Kremlin and K Street: Evidence of Vote-Buying in the U.S. Congress (with Erin Baggott Carter and Eva Sky Isakovic).